seansackowitz/dlang-timestamp/README.md

 - Allow employers to view the employee records before paying the employee
 - Allow an employer to communicate with the employee if there are issues with the employee using web sockets
 - Allow an employer to disapprove an employee's unpaid records
+- Change the installation of the web application to be standalone to look more like a mobile app